 Prerequisite and Declaration Process: There is no prerequisite course for declaring the English major.
 We recommend that students begin with a course from the Foundations & Methods: 200-Level Course section.
-Students must schedule an appointment with an English advisor to declare the major.
+Students should schedule an appointment with an English advisor to declare the major.

 Foundations & Methods (2 courses/6 credits): Students select one course from the approved list of 200-level Foundations & Methods courses, and one course from the approved list of 300/400-level Foundations & Methods courses.
-English 390 or English 490 may also satisfy the 300- or 400-level Foundations & Methods requirement.
-This instance is the only "double-counting" allowed in the new major.
 Visit the Course Requirements List for approved courses.